 John Rochester Thomas, the Architect

-John's designs were not only a pleasure to look at but he incorporated innovative ideas into his work as well.
+John's designs were not only a pleasure to look at, but they also incorporated innovative ideas into his work as well .
 In his Sibley Hall (circa 1877) design on the University of Rochester campus, John incorporated steel beams and iron staircases into the stone structure to make it the first fireproof building in Rochester.

 Thomas was the first to introduce the mansard roof in residential buildings in Rochester.
 Previously, this roof style was only used for large edifices and public buildings.
 His finest example of this type of design can be seen today adorning the Green Lantern Inn, circa 1875 - 1876 at 1 East Church Street.